Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/java-lang/ADC.rst

 .. image:: ../_static/imgs/ADS7830-fritizing.png
     :align: center

 You can see that the ADC values change with the rotation of the potentiometer.
-The value 0 means that the potentiometer’s voltage read by ADC is 0V, 255 indicates that the voltage is 5V.
+The value 0 means that the potentiometer's voltage read by ADC is 0V, 255 indicates that the voltage is 5V.

 .. image:: ../_static/imgs/java_ADC_mes.png
     :align: center